theorangepotato/programming-languages-2019/presentations.md

 Let me know via [email using this link](mailto:akurz@chapman.edu?subject=CPSC-354-Presentations) by Friday Nov 1 your groups and choice of programming language

 Each group will get approx 15 min for the presentation.
-The essay should be 1 to 2 pages long and include
+The essay should be 1 to 2 pages long and include at least information about
 - why you chose the programming language
 - a bit of history of the programming language
-- for what kinds of tasks it is suitable
+- for what kinds of tasks the language is particularly suitable
-- some example of where it is used
+- some example of where it is used successfully
+- why I should consider the language to implement which task
+- some features you found particularly interesting

+and be distributed to the audience as a handout.

 ## Some programming languages